-With regard to the compliance activities, the Compliance and Anti-Money Laundering Function is responsible for assessing, in accordance with a risk-based approach, the adequacy of the procedures, processes, policies and internal organisation to prevent the risk of non-compliance, or the risk of judicial or administrative sanctions, incurring losses or reputational damages as a result of failure to observe laws, regulations and directly applicable European regulations or measures of the Supervisory Authority or internal regulations such as by-laws, codes of conduct or corporate governance codes; the risk of non-compliance is also defined as the risk deriving from unfavourable amendments in the regulatory framework or case law decisions.
+With regard to the compliance activities, the Compliance and Anti-Money Laundering Function is responsible for assessing, in accordance with a risk-based approach, the adequacy of the procedures, processes, policies and internal organisation to prevent the risk of non-compliance.
+The risk of non-compliance is defined as the risk of judicial or administrative sanctions, incurring losses or reputational damages as a result of failure to observe laws, regulations and directly applicable European regulations or measures of the Supervisory Authority or internal regulations such as by-laws, codes of conduct or corporate governance codes.
+It is also defined as the risk deriving from unfavourable amendments in the regulatory framework or case law decisions.

 The Compliance and Anti-Money Laundering Function operates mainly by: